cvanhorn293/ne-volleyball-landing-page/README.md

 - Hooked statistics API from NE site
 - Styled stats section
 - Removed border-spacing from tables in global.css
-- Updated all stats
-- Added hide in global.css to display:none
-- Added new toggle with functionality to toggle based on the mode "offense" or "defense"
-- Started mobile design for stats

 ## Nov 10, 2025